 Mirogoj Cemetery

-Although a cemetery seems an unlikely tourist attraction, the Mirogoj Cemetery in Zagreb is more like an outdoor art exhibition set in the middle of a park.
-It’s just a short ride to the Zagreb Cemetery and buses depart near the Cathedral.
+Although a graveyard may seem an unlikely tourist attraction, the Mirogoj Cemetery in Zagreb is more an outdoor art exhibition set in the middle of a park.
+It’s just a short ride to the famous Zagreb Cemetery and buses depart near the Cathedral.

 Planning a Trip to Zagreb, Croatia